wbic16/jeff-mitchell-dev/README.md

 trunk serve --open
 ```

-You can then work with styles.css and make whatever layout changes you want.
+You can then add Tailwind classes and make whatever layout changes you want.
 When you save, the site will be reloaded.
+Right now, the site consists of a single `<App />` component which renders the site content.
+This lives within `frontend\src\bin\main.rs`.
+In the future I'll be adding a page router and splitting the site up into pages and components.